raspberrypilearning/python-for-vb-programmers/README.md

 ##Error handling

-In Python runtime errors are called *exceptions*; Python exception handling is more sophisticated than the error handling in Visual Basic.
+In Python runtime errors are called exceptions; Python exception handling is more sophisticated than the error handling in Visual Basic.
 In VB the `On Error GoTo Label` statement is used along with an `Exit` to stop execution from going past the label.
 Python uses a `try` block with one or more `except` clauses to test for different kinds of error.
 The `else` clause runs if no exception occurs.
 The `finally` block will always run regardless of what errors occur, and is therefore ideal for closing files.

 * Visual Basic:
   ```vb